-- Case sensitive: Use a case-sensitive search, which differentiates TEXT from text or TexT.

-- Wrap search: Loop back from the end of the template or selection to its beginning, when the Search is at the end of the template or the selection.

-- Whole word: [tbd]
+- Case sensitive: Use a case-sensitive search, which differentiates TEXT from text or TexT. - Wrap search: Loop back from the end of the template or selection to its beginning, when the Search is at the end of the template or the selection. - Whole word: Searches for the source string as a whole word. - Incremental: With this option selected, each letter you type in the Find field causes the editor focus to move to the first complete occurrence of the text you are typing. - Regular expressions: Enables regular expressions for a search in the Source view of the workspace.
+After checking this option, you can type Ctrl + Space in either text box to view a list of regular expressions.

-- Incremental: [tbd]

-- Regular expressions: [tbd]

-- Find: Click to find the next instance of the source string.

-- Replace/Find: [tbd]

-- Replace: [tbd]

-- Replace All: Click to replace all instances of the source with the target text.

-- Close: Close the dialog.